sunnyvalechha/Devops-Prep/README.md

 11. type of ansible inventory and dynamic inventory (static / dynamic)
 12. idempotency
 ===========================================================================================

 # Docker

+Q: You have just build docker image and run it using docker run, but the container exist immediately after starting.
+What might be the reason?
+How would you troubleshoot and fix the issue?

+- Docker containers are meant to be a single process containers.
+If the command or process specified in the containers completes quickly or may be it fails immediately or if its not a long running process.
+Then the container might exit right after the container started.
+- For example, we run a command in the container called "echo, Hello World" so echo is a linux command which run and complete in a second and the life of the process is very short.
+- Right after executing the command the container exits.
+-
+-

 Q: What is side car container and when to use one?